 The WCAS/TGS Teaching Fellowship recognizes two graduate students who display exceptional teaching skills at Northwestern.

-Fellows receive a $2,000 stipend to teach a WCAS Freshman Seminar in their departments and are mentored and supported by a designated faculty mentor and Searle staff prior to and during the course.
+Fellows receive a $2,000 stipend to teach a WCAS First-Year Seminar in their departments during the Spring 2017.
+Fellows are mentored and supported by a designated faculty mentor and Searle staff prior to and during the course.

 With the support of the Searle Center, WCAS/TGS Teaching Fellows also create a teaching development event for other graduate students in the form of a presentation, roundtable, or workshop.